Steve20144/gem5/README.md

 ## SJENG
-For this particular benchmark, the L2 cache miss-rate was particularly high.
+For this particular benchmark, the CPI as well as the L2 cache miss-rate was particularly high.
 This implied that the decision to keep cache associativities constant was not working for this particular Benchmark.
 ### Associativy Constant
 | **Configuration**                             | **CPI**    | **L1 D-Cache Miss Rate** | **L1 I-Cache Miss Rate** | **L2 Cache Miss Rate** |
 |-----------------------------------------------|------------|--------------------------|--------------------------|------------------------|